By Myanmar specialist Alex

 Around 4,000 temples (and still counting) rise above the farmland plain and treeline of palms where the Ayeyarwady River turns a corner at Bagan.

-Built in red brick or white stone, and often finished in gold, some of the temples in Burma are in a ruinous state, while others have been faithfully reconstructed.
+Built in red brick or white stone, and often finished in gold, some of the temples in Myanmar are in a ruinous state, while others have been faithfully reconstructed.

 Local people still live and farm among the structures, all that remains of an ancient city.